manirupa/phrase2vecGLM/README.md

 ## Phrase2VecGLM

-#### A neural phrasal embedding-based generalized language model for semantic tagging for complex query reformulation
+#### A neural phrasal embedding-based generalized language model for semantic tagging for complex query reformulation.
+Details about the model can be found in this paper: https://t.co/wTIp3Nye7E

 ##### Overall Process: _(refinement currently in progress..)_